XuesongGeng/IETF-TEAS-WG-5G-E2E-Network-Slicing/draft-ietf-teas-5g-network-slice-application-01.md

 # Security Considerations

 # Evolution Considerations

-**TODO**
-- add topics of AC
-- add topics of 3GPP evolution to confiderated data model
+ 3GPP NRM evolution to confiderated data model approach is considered for Rel.
+18

 # Acknowledgments
 The work of Luis M.  Contreras has been partially funded by the